Estimating Monte Carlo variance from multiple Markov chains: Batch-means estimators

+Despite the rich and thorough literature on the estimation of $\Sigma$, there has been little work done for the case when parallel chains are employed.
+The only known estimator that utilizes this feature is the \textit{naive} estimator used in the convergence diagnostic of \cite{bro:gel:1998}, which is obtained by taking the sample covariance of the $m$ sample means $\hat{\mu}_k$.
+That is,

+In principle, $\hat{\Sigma}_{N}$ would perform well if the number of parallel runs, $m$, was reasonably large.
+In fact, if the asymptotics are in both $m$ and $n$, $\hat{\Sigma}_N$ is a viable estimator.
+However, typically, the number of parallel implementations of a Markov chain is small, and the naive estimator has a high variance even for large $n$.
+The following theorem shows that $\hat{\Sigma}_N$ is not consistent for $\Sigma$ for fixed $m$; the proof is in Appendix \ref{subsec: naive_convergence}. \begin{theorem} Under Assumption~\ref{ass:mixing}, $\hat{\Sigma}_N \overset{d}{\to} (m-1)^{-1} \text{Wishart}_p(\Sigma, m-1)$ as $n \to \infty$. \end{theorem} We will demonstrate the instability of $\hat{\Sigma}_N$ in Section~\ref{sec:examples}, mimicking what was witnessed by \cite{fleg:hara:jone:2008}.

-A natural way to combine variance estimators from $m$ chains is to average them, which yields the lugsail ABM estimator:
+Given the lack of literature on estimators of $\Sigma$ under the parallel chain regime, we discuss a possible default estimator.
+A natural way to combine variance estimators from $m$ chains is to average them.
+This yields a lugsail ABM estimator to be:

 Since the $m$ Markov chains are independent, large sample properties of $\hat{\Sigma}_{k,L}$ are shared by $\hat{\Sigma}_{A,L}$.
-This includes strong consistency, which was discussed in \cite{vats:fleg:jon:2019}, a CLT analogue for the univariate estimator \citep{chak:khare:2019}, and large-sample bias and variance results.
-To be explicit, the following corollary is a consequence of \cite{vats:flegal:2018}.
+This includes strong consistency, which was discussed in \cite{vats:fleg:jon:2019}, a CLT analogue for the univariate estimator \citep{chak:khare:2019}, and large-sample bias and variance results \citep{fleg:jone:2010,vats:flegal:2018}.